1 - What is the Scope Statement ?

 - The firm's values : for instance, start-ups like Airbnb, Blablacar or Drivy are based on the collaboration between their users.
 You can bet that sharing and generosity are two values that they are looking for in the people they work with.

 - Prepare your questions : don't hesitate to ask questions, make recommendations or ask him if has thought of the specific aspect that keeps bugging you.
 Clients come to Crème de la Crème and our freelancers to challenge their way of thinking and have an external point of view.
-Always bear this in mind when you're applying/working on a project.
+Always bear this in mind when you're applying/working on a mission.

 Step 2 : the essential questions on which you and the client need to agree on